aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/semantic-versioning.md

 - EOS configuration generated from eos_cli_config_gen follows SemVer.
   - Breaking changes may occur in rare cases when addressing a bug.
-  - Reordering of the CLI output may occur but with no impact on the resulting configuration on EOS.
+  - Reordering of the CLI output may occur but without impacting the resulting configuration on EOS.
 - Device documentation artifacts may change during minor releases.

 ### cvp_configlet_upload